K-25: Barriers

 Meanwhile, Union Carbide and Kellex had made researchers at the Bakelite Corporation, a subsidiary of Union Carbide, aware of Nix's unsuccessful efforts with powdered nickel barriers.
 To Frazier Groff and other researchers at Bakelite's laboratories in Bound Brook, New Jersey, it seemed that Nix was not taking advantage of the latest techniques, and they began their own development efforts.
 Both Bell and Bound Brook sent samples of their powdered nickel barriers to Taylor for evaluation, but he was unimpressed; neither had come up with a practical barrier.
 At Kellogg's laboratory in Jersey City, New Jersey, Clarence A. Johnson, who was aware of the steps taken by the SAM Laboratories to improve the Norris-Adler barrier, realized that they could also be taken with the Bakelite barrier.
 The result was a barrier better than either, although still short of what was required.
 At a meeting at Columbia with the Army in attendance on 20 October 1943, Keith proposed switching the development effort to the Johnson barrier.
 Urey balked at this, fearing this would destroy morale at the SAM Laboratories.
 The issue was put to Groves at a meeting on 3 November 1943, and he decided to pursue development of both the Johnson and the Norris-Adler barriers.

-Groves summoned British help, in the form of Wallace Akers and fifteen members of the British gaseous diffusion project, who would review the progress made thus far.
+Groves summoned British help, in the form of Wallace Akers and fifteen members of the British gaseous diffusion project, who reviewed the progress made thus far.
 Their verdict was that while the new barrier was potentially superior, Keith's undertaking to build a new facility to produce the new barrier in just four months, produce all the barriers required in another four and have the production facility up and running in just twelve "would be something of a miraculous achievement".
 On 16 January 1944, Groves ruled in favor of the Johnson barrier.
 Johnson built a pilot plant for the new process at the Nash Building.
 Taylor analyzed the sample barriers produced and pronounced only 5 percent of them to be of acceptable quality.
 Edward Mack Jr. created his own pilot plant at Schermerhorn Hall at Columbia, and Groves obtained 80 ST of nickel from the International Nickel Company.
-With plenty of nickel to work with, by April 1944, both pilot plants were producing barriers of acceptable quality 45 percent of the time.
+With plenty of nickel to work with, by April 1944 both pilot plants were producing barriers of acceptable quality at a 45 percent rate.